 Call (954) 458-8655

-Hallandale Law: Florida Real Estate Lawyers Helping People in Broward County and South Florida
+Florida Real Estate Lawyer Helping People In Broward County And All Of Florida

-Hallandale Law principal and Florida real estate lawyer Larry Tolchinsky is an experienced attorney in South Florida with years of real estate law experience.
-Please feel free to contact South Florida attorney Larry Tolchinsky today for a free consultation.
+Florida real estate lawyer Larry Tolchinsky has 25+ years of experience helping people with their real estate issues, including partition lawsuits.
+Please feel free to contact Larry today for a free initial consultation.

 Do You Have a Question?